 An introduction to theory, methods, and practical aspects of teaching English to speakers of other languages.
-The course is designed for volunteer teachers or tutors for both here in this country and for those going to foreign countries, as well as giving an overview of the field for those considering TESL as a career.
+The course is designed for volunteer teachers or tutors both in this country or in foreign countries, as well as giving an overview of the field for those considering TESL as a career.
 Prerequisite or taken concurrently: ENGL 401.
 (Same as ENGL 410)